Saturday, August 20, 2016

 Well, if there's one effort that was for nothing, it'll be my search for this movie.
 I get it, some people will enjoy this, particularly those who have a penchant for the weird, the shlocky and the obscure, but there's so much from Cards that didn't work for me.

-The plot, for starters, hardly had a slasher bone in it save, let's say, some influences in the kills.
+The plot, for starters, hardly has a slasher bone in it save, let's say, some influences in the kills.
 It's bloody, yep, and some people who did the killings were wearing rubber masks for some reason, but that was as far as the slasher elements go and the entirety of the story itself was more of a gory crime thriller with cheese and lots and lots of sleaze.
-I try to be invested to the story, I really did, but the whole thing just tries too hard to be this ungodly hybrid of horror and thriller that the execution was just a giant mess thanks to the terrible audio, horrible scripting, terrible pacing that's infested with a whole lot of mind-numbing talking (Again.
+I tried to be invested to the story, I really did, but the whole thing just tries too hard to be this ungodly hybrid of horror and thriller that the execution was just a giant mess thanks to the terrible audio, horrible scripting, terrible pacing that's infested with a whole lot of mind-numbing talking (Again.
 Terrible.
 Audio), and the overworked attempts to be as exploitative as possible.
 (A sex scene underneath a dying woman?
 Should have been shocking if it wasn't so terribly done and going on too long) Hell, even when the movie ends, it's still a mess!
 Remember that awful opening song from the movie Killer Party (1986)?
 Well, in case you didn't, look it up and imagine those singer wasted with ten gallons of whiskey singing the Cards of Death theme song while the ending credits play.
 My gods, I think.
 I think all of the horrible things that happened in my life so far flashed before me while that song played come to think about it...

-Granted that some of the killings have some decent gore effects in them (read. some) and that there were a few neat plot points thrown in, like that one attempt to build character as a local priest decided to join the game in hopes of paying his church's debt, but I believe this movie could have been better with a sleeker direction, stronger plot development, and/or at least some high-octane action to around as a payoff for all of the time wasted waiting for something, anything worthwhile of my attention to happen.
+Granted that some of the killings have some decent gore effects in them (read. some) and that there were a few neat plot points thrown in, like that one attempt to build character as a local priest decided to join the game in hopes of paying his church's debt, but I believe this movie could have been better with a sleeker direction, stronger plot development, and/or at least some high-octane action as payoff for all of the time wasted waiting for something, anything worthwhile of my attention to happen.
 I mean, we already know who's running the games within the first 10 minutes and we are basically just waiting for the cops to wise up and catch them or something, so why not be dumb and messy in a more exciting way?

 In fact, the whole idea of a poker game that ends with the death of the loser should have been a neat one.
 I don't really mind Cards of Death being more cop thriller than dead teenagers so long as story was thrilling and the bloodcount was really worth it, but too much artsy-fartsy exploitation, rushed murders, and cheeky-cheesy acting made this game of death a bore to death.
 Perhaps I expected too much.
-Perhaps I let the hype of this being the "Holy Grail of Slashers" get me.
+Perhaps I let the hype of this being the "Holy Grail of Slashers" get to me.
 Or perhaps I shouldn't have watched this movie after just finishing the mediocre The Choke (2006) which, by now, didn't seem to be all that bad of a rock'n roll slasher flick.
 Whatever the reason may be, this movie was not worth the time and effort I made for it.
-The same time and effort I gave better titles like President's Day, Coda, Cut (2000) or even Bloodstream (1985).
+The same time and effort I gave better titles like President's Day (2010), Coda (1987), Cut (2000) or even Bloodstream (1985).

 If you would like to see all the hullabaloo that is Cards of Death, then be my guest.
 If you can grab a copy of this movie, then I pray for your sanity or at least hope that you ripped this off from the internet and didn't waste any good cash on this.
 I really hope it'll be the latter.